 Irrigation of lawns and landscaping in Florida represents the single largest use of water from our municipal water supplies.
-This water use has seriously impacted the aquifer, which is the source of our drinking water and water that supports Florida’s springs and other ecosystems, and threatens future water supply.
-At the University of Central Florida reclaimed water is used on over 90% of the areas that are irrigated, which reduced our dependence for potable water.
-The campus has a MAXICON irrigation control system, which regulates how much water is needed for irrigation through a computer system, and we are working to map and adjust our irrigation system to reduce our water consumption.
+This water use has seriously impacted the aquifer, which is the source of our drinking water, water that supports Florida’s springs and other ecosystems.
+At the University of Central Florida reclaimed water is used on over 90% of the areas that are irrigated, reducing our dependence on potable water.
+Our campus has a MAXICON irrigation control system, which regulates how much water is needed for irrigation through a computer system.
+We are working to map and adjust our irrigation system to reduce our water consumption.
 We also have planted some campus landscapes with native species that require less irrigation water once established, such as the landscape around Parking Garage H.

 At UCF we maintain our turf grasses using Florida-friendly landscaping practices which makes them a good filter for storm water runoff in our urban environments.
-To further conserve water, we actively adjust on campus irrigation schedules seasonally and based on current rainfall.
-We are increasing the palate of grasses used to include species that require less water or are more drought tolerant.
-Our landscapes promote biodiversity as we strive to plant a variety of Florida-friendly plants which include flowering and fruiting plants that attract butterflies, birds, beneficial insects and other wildlife.
+To further conserve water, we actively adjust on campus irrigation schedules seasonally while taking into account current rainfall.
+We are increasing the palate of grasses used in our landscapes by including species that require less water or are more drought tolerant.
+Our landscapes promote biodiversity as we strive to plant a variety of Florida-friendly plants which include flowering and fruiting plants that attract butterflies, birds, beneficial insects and wildlife.